PuddlePumpkin/KwaRemasteredMods/README.md

 ### Usage - Blueprint Via Dummy Integration

-**YOU DO NOT NEED THE WHOLE PROJECT SOURCE TO ADD NOTIFICATIONS TO YOUR BLUEPRINT MOD, JUST IF YOU WANT TO MODIFY IT**
+**YOU DO NOT NEED THE WHOLE PROJECT SOURCE TO ADD NOTIFICATIONS TO YOUR BLUEPRINT MOD, JUST IF YOU WANT TO MODIFY IT** ❌

-* Install the mod
+* Install the mod to your game directory
-* Download a development release from the releases tab
+* Download a development blueprint release from the releases tab ✅
-* Merge the content folder to your project's content folder, every directory must match to be valid dummy's ⚠️**DO NOT ADD THESE FILES TO YOUR PAK CHUNK, USE THEM AS DUMMY'S**⚠️
+* Merge the content folder to your project's content folder, every directory must match the tree to be valid dummy's

+⚠️**DO NOT ADD THESE FILES TO YOUR PAK CHUNK, USE THEM AS DUMMY'S**⚠️

 #### Via Component: